 - Lifeline is a Federal Communications Commission (FCC) program that can help low-income consumers gain access to communications services at a more affordable price.
 Monthly discounts are given on qualifying telephone service, broadband internet service or bundled packages for those who are eligible.

-- The Affordable Connectivity Program (ACP) is an FCC program that helps pay for internet service and connected devices for low-income households.
+- The Affordable Connectivity Program (ACP) is an program that for low-income households.
 See if you qualify for the Affordable Connectivity Program here.

 Remember, a little compassion and some considerate planning this holiday season can go a long way.
 Do you know someone who is living with hearing loss who doesn’t yet have a caption phone?
 Help them get connected before the holidays!
 Visit our Sign Me Up page or call 866-246-7850.
 Happy holidays!